yolandalalala/DeepGD/README.md

 For evaluation on custom data, the easiest way is to subclass `RomeDataset` and override `raw_file_names` and `process_raw` methods.
 > **Caveat**: Even though the behavior of `process` do not need to be overriden, it is required to have a dummy `def process(self): super().process()` defined in the subclasses to make it work properly.
 For details, please refer to `pyg.data.InMemoryDataset` [documentation](https://pytorch-geometric.readthedocs.io/en/latest/modules/data.html#torch_geometric.data.InMemoryDataset).

+This repo includes a model checkpoint `model.pt`, which reproduces the result for Stress Minimization-only objective function reported in the paper.

+For model benckmarking on a comprehensive set of evaluation metrics and baselines, please refer to [GraphDrawingBenchmark](https://github.com/yolandalalala/GraphDrawingBenchmark).

 ## Citation
 If you used our code or find our work useful in your research, please consider citing:
 ```